Tinkerforge/doc/en/source/Software/API_Bindings_C.rst

 version can be found `here <https://github.com/chemeris/msinttypes/blob/master/stdint.h>`__.
 If necessary download it to the ``example_project/`` folder.

+The Visual C++ project might have the "Precompiled Headers" option enabled by default.
+The C/C++ bindings do not support this.
+Disable the "Precompiled Headers" option for all the ``*.cpp`` files used from the API bindings in their individual properties dialog:

+* C/C++
+* Precompiled Headers, option "Create/Use Precompiled Header"
+* Choose "Not Using Precompiled Headers"

 That's it, now the project can be compiled an executed!

 Command Line